Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *d) Any article worn must not obscure rank title or name title to the point where it can no longer be reasonably discerned a precise rank or name.*

-*e) Corporation Personnel may not wear official uniforms that are associated or are very similar to a group's uniform that is hostile to Nova Corporation, with the exception of old and outdated uniforms no longer in use, however, this law does not apply to Operations Personnel or the Security Corps Task Force Detachment “Nothing To See Here”.*
+*e) Galactic Goofs may not wear official uniforms that are associated or are very similar to a group's uniform that is hostile to Nova Corporation, with the exception of old and outdated uniforms no longer in use, however, this law does not apply to Operations Personnel or the Security Corps Task Force Detachment “Nothing To See Here”.*

 5) IMPEDING DUTIES:

-*a) All Corporation Personnel are not allowed to attempt to, or succeed in, directly or indirectly impeding another Corporation Personnel’s duties.*
+*a) All Galactic Goofs are not allowed to attempt to, or succeed in, directly or indirectly impeding another Galactic Goof’s duties.*

 6) FIREARM REGULATIONS:

-*a) Corporation Personnel have been granted the ability to utilise any weapon only in self-defence of themselves and those around them, unless the following weapons are used:*
+*a) Galactic Goofs have been granted the ability to utilize any weapon only in self-defense of themselves and those around them, unless the following weapons are used:*

 *i) RPG-7*
 *ii) Dimensional weaponry*
 *iii) Laser weaponry*
 *iv) Anomalous weaponry*
 *v) Flamethrowers*

-*b) Any weaponry excluding ‘handguns’ must be dropped or given to the nearest Security Personnel after all active and imminent threats to one’s life have been neutralised.*
+*b) Any weaponry excluding ‘handguns’ must be dropped or given to the nearest Security Personnel after all active and imminent threats to one’s life have been neutralized.*

-*c) Any Corporation Personnel superior in authority to a given Corporation Personnel, as described in Article 2, Section 3, may order said Corporation Personnel to respawn, given probable cause of a perceived violation of this clause.*
+*c) Any Galactic Goof superior in authority to a given Galactic Goof, as described in Article 2, Section 3, may order said Galactic Goof to respawn, given probable cause of a perceived violation of this clause.*

 *d) Engineering Personnel are granted the right to craft and possess any weapon, as long as it is not used and is given to Security Personnel.*